JohnySeven/TWatchSKDesigner/README.md

 1. Start Designer and connect to your Server.
 2. Select Edit _ New view from the menu and you'll see a new, blank View.
 You'll also see the Edit Window on the right side, with the View displayed.
 You can see its name, "New view", at the bottom of the View itself, and in the "Name" field of the Edit Window.
 3. Change the "Name" field to **Watch Battery**.
 Notice as you type the new name, it appears at the bottom of the View itself.
-4. Click on the "New label" button at the bottom of the Edit Window.
+4. Click on the "Add new label" button at the bottom of the Edit Window.
 Notice that the top of the Edit Window has changed to "label" to indicate that now you're editing a label, not the View itself.
 5. Leave the "Text" field blank - it will come from the "Format" field on the Binding Window, below.
 6. Click on the "..." by the the "Binding" field, and the Binding Window will open.
 7. Click on the Signal K icon in the upper right of the Binding Window and a list of all Paths on your Server will pop up.